apes-soft/tinker/README.md

 * `dynamic`

-Any other application may no longer work.
-We may also have a look at:
+Because of the modifications that we are making to files any of the other tinker applications may no longer work when compiled in this branch.

+If we have time we may also try to improve the performance of:

 * `bar` which reads in two trajectories and two key files (i.e. different lambda windows for free energy calculations), and calculates the energies